n-eq/n-eq.github.io/_posts/2025-05-19-the-perfect-technical-interview.md

 ## Conclusion

-Designing good technical interviews is not about adding complexity — it’s about creativity, realism, and relevance that signal respect for the candidate’s time and experience.
-In return, they attract stronger, more motivated applicants who are eager to contribute for the right reasons.
+Designing good technical interviews is not about adding complexity; it’s about creativity, realism, and relevance that signal respect for the candidate’s time and experience.
+In return, they can attract stronger, more motivated applicants who are eager to contribute for the right reasons.